-There was no response to his knock, but this wasn’t too terribly surprising, given the hour.
-He was fairly sure, however, that Saitou was inside and not likely to ignore him all night, so after a few moments he knocked again more loudly.
+There was no response to his knock, but this didn’t surprise him, given the hour.
+He believed, however, that Saitou was inside and not likely to ignore him all night, so after a few moments he knocked again more loudly.
 Listening carefully and still hearing nothing from within, he raised his fist to pound a third time — but at that moment the door opened.

 “What,” Saitou demanded.

 “I gotta show you something,” Sano replied.
 “Get clothes and come on.”

 Saitou’s eyes rolled and narrowed at the same time.
 “Tomorrow,” he said flatly, “or maybe never.”
 And he started to close the door.